 As mentioned freeze dried meals are not cheap but they are convenient.
 Many hikers won’t use them preferring to make their own meals at home and cook/rehydrate on the trail.
 I am quite happy to use the commercially prepared meals.
 I like the taste, they are easy to prepare, and they don’t take up time that I don’t have to make.
 Don’t get me wrong there are times when I will make my own food.
 When you first start out use the commercial meals until you know what you like.

-At the time of writing this article here are my top 10 freeze dried meal choices that are readily available on the market.
+At the time of writing this article here are our top 10 freeze dried meal choices that are readily available on the market.
 These ten meals are those Gill and I both like but they may not suit everyones tastes.

 Freeze dried meals are a good option for dinners on the trail.
 Everyone has unique tastes so choose something that you like